eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 ### A Few Curiosities

 This system actually realizes what I'd call the "Condorcet ideal".
 Since voters participate in every matchup directly, you can genuinely claim the winner would beat everyone in a head-to-head runoff, not merely by approximating from voter rankings.
-I wrote a cheeky post in the past about how ranked Condorcet methods are only approximations of this; turns out there's now a system that does it for real.
+I wrote [a cheeky post](../condorcet-approval/){:target="_blank"} in the past about how ranked Condorcet methods are only approximations of this; turns out there's now a system that does it for real.

 Oh, and if you're feeling mischievous: you can vote intransitively.
 Alice over Bob, Bob over Clark, Clark over Alice.
 You can't do that in a ranked method.
 I have no idea why you'd want to, but this is America.
 Be free of the shackles of transitivity!